LJPZebra/the_tropical_river_control/readme.md

-# User Manual The Tropical River
+# User Manual The_Tropical_River control software

 ## Writing a protocol

-Two mains protocol writing style are available:
+Two mains protocol writing styles are available:

-- Relative time: instructions separated by a waiting time in milliseconds.
+- Relative time: instructions separated by waiting times in milliseconds.

 - Absolute time: instructions executed at a given time in seconds since the start of the protocol.